-Because of its short half-life, ozone levels drop off rapidly as time progresses, and as the ozone moves away from the injection point, its disinfecting efficacy decreases.
-In systems with long piping runs, ozone may not travel far enough, leaving the farthest areas vulnerable to microbiological growth.
+Because of its short life, ozone levels drop off rapidly as time progresses and as it moves away from the injection point, decreasing its disinfecting efficacy.
+In systems with long piping runs, ozone may not get far enough, leaving the farthest areas vulnerable to microbio growth.

 This situation may be remedied by injecting ozone at various strategic points throughout the water system.
 A bio-dispersant can be added to penetrate and disperse the sessile bacteria (growing on surfaces) so that they can become planktonic (floating in water), thus enabling the bacteria to be transported to the ozone injection point for destruction.

-Increasing the ozone level at the injection point to raise residual level downstream is not recommended.
-The higher ozone concentration may destroy the water treatment chemicals, increase corrosion near the injection area and destroy seals, gaskets, or other components in the system.
+Increasing the ozone level at the injection point to raise residual level downstream is not a good solution.
+The higher ozone concentration may destroy the water treatment chemicals, increase corrosion near the injection area and destroy seals, gaskets, etc.

-Ozone is limited in penetrating biofilm.
+Ozone does not do a good job penetrating biofilm.
 It may burn the surface of the biofilm, protecting the microorganisms underneath from further destruction.
 Therefore, they will survive and will likely continue to cause localized corrosion.

 This situation may be remedied by adding a good bio-dispersant to penetrate and disperse the biofilm, including the bacteria living under the biofilm.

 Ozone does not discriminate in terms of what it oxidizes.
 If ozone is used as a disinfectant in water loaded with other non-biological organic matters, they will also consume ozone.
-As such, there may not be enough ozone residual to accomplish the intended disinfection.
+As such, there may not be enough ozone left to accomplish the intended disinfection.

 The remedy is to generate more ozone to supply the total ozone demand.
 However, this increases costs in both operating and capital.
 As such, ozone may not be cost effective for these types of applications.